Art-Sells/Arells/Build-Notes.md

 - - - Error Message Modal visible: if Base network congestion error (from executeSupplication), if executeSupplication successful, then invisible.

 #### Import (Page)
-- Import Bitcoin to ensure your investments never lose value (through Coinbase/Base) (Base Address)
+- Import Bitcoin (through Coinbase/Base) (Base Address)
 - - Modal: Preparing (B) Wallet (to create wallet (take from MASSTester)) {loads in signer.tsx when createBTCwallet is invoked after first if try event}

 #### Metatags/ Description
-- Alter: "Import Small Amounts of Bitcoin, ensure they never lose value."
+- Alter: "Import Small Amounts of Bitcoin, render bear markets obsolete."

 #### Description (Home/Account)
-- Alter: "Import Small Amounts of Bitcoin, ensure they never lose value."
+- Alter: "Import Small Amounts of Bitcoin, render bear markets obsolete."

 #### Concept
 - Look at main/ and copy/paste the HPMArchitecture (replace all "concept" functions in test to concept)